Hatice06/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+Answer : console.log inside the function takes the x which is declared inside the function.
+Local variable . console.log outside the function takes the x which is on line 1 because it is global.

 ## Question 2

 Take a look at the following code: